Curvature homogeneous hypersurfaces in space forms: Introduction

 \begin{theorem}\po Let ${\cal M}$ be the set of immersed rank two hypersurfaces in $\Q_c^4$, $c=\pm 1$, whose induced metric has constant scalar curvature.
 Then ${\cal M}$ contains $f_c$ as the only complete example, an isolated hypersurface $\hat f_c$ with a circle of symmetries, and a one parameter family of hypersurfaces admitting no continuous symmetries.
 Moreover, up to a covering, any connected hypersurface in ${\cal M}$ is an open subset of one of these, provided it has no leaf of relative nullity of minimal points in the case $c=1$. \end{theorem}

-To prove \tref{main} we will make use of the Gauss Parametrization, which is a powerful tool to study hypersurfaces of constant rank in space forms.
+To prove \tref{main} we will make use of the Gauss Parametrization that we recall in \sref{gps}, which is a powerful tool to study hypersurfaces of constant rank in space forms.
 Our hypersurfaces will then be the unit normal bundles of their polar surfaces in $\DSc^4$, in fact globally since we will show that the relative nullity geodesics are complete.
 These surfaces are characterized by the property that all shape operators along unit normal directions have the same non-zero determinant, and thus have constant Gaussian curvature.
-Our work will then reduce to classify such surfaces.
-Topologically, the polar surfaces of the one parameter family of hypersurfaces with no continuous symmetries in \tref{main} are diffeomorphic to a pair of pants if $c=1$, or to either a cylinder or a plane if $c=-1$.
-Moreover, the hypothesis on the minimal points for $c=1$ is equivalent to ask for the polar surface to have no minimal points.
+Our work will then reduce to classifying such surfaces.
+Topologically, the polar surfaces of the one parameter family of hypersurfaces with no continuous symmetries in \tref{main} are diffeomorphic to a pair of pants if $c=1$, or to either a cylinder or a plane if $c=-1$; see \sref{es}.
+Moreover, the hypothesis on the minimal points for $c=1$ is equivalent to asking for the polar surface to have no minimal points.

 This approach also allows us to get simple explicit parametrizations for $\hat f_c$ in \tref{main} as follows.
 Set $r_0:=\arccos(\sqrt{2/3})$, and $D^2(r_0)\subset \R^2$ the 2-disk of radius $r_0$ with polar coordinates $(r,\theta)$ if $c=1$.
 Then, up to congruences, $\hat f_1 = \hat f_1(r,\theta,\alpha)\colon D^2(r_0)\times S^1\to\Sp^4$ and $\hat f_{-1} = \hat f_{-1}(r,\theta,\alpha) \colon (r_0,\pi-r_0)\times S^1\times\R\to\Hi^4$ have the unified expression